-During the war Beaverbrook 20 was owned by Lord Beaverbrook, hence the name, but since then it's been in the same family for 3 generations.
-The barns retain much character and are built mostly of the local Moolham stone; interiors feature exposed bricks, cast iron wall braces, chunky oak beams, and skirting boards and window sills made from timber from the estate.
-The Hamstone fire surround in the home cinema room is made from old gateposts found on the farm!
-So you get that wonderful blend of traditional charm, contemporary furnishings and modern luxury - there's even individual temperature control in each room.
+The barns are built of the local Moolham stone and have a wealth of rustic character in the exposed bricks, cast iron wall braces, chunky oak beams, and skirting boards and window sills made of timber from the estate.
+It’s a lovely blend of traditional charm, contemporary furnishings and modern luxury, right down to the individual temperature control in each room.